YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

   - Any output images or files must be saved to "output/" folder (cv_hw1.py automatically does this)

 -------------
 3. (5 Pts.)
-Describe your method and report you findings in your report for each of the implementations (greyscale and color) in assignemnt.
+Describe your method and report you findings in your report for each of the implementations (greyscale and color).
   - Your report should accompany your code.
   - Include a word/pdf file in the repository.
-  - In your report also decribe the following points
+  - In your report, address the following:

     a.
 What are the parameters that influence your algorithm?
 Explain their effect?

     b.
 Does your segementation code always generate the same segments for a given k.
 Explain?

     c.
-What is the objective of this implementations?
+What is the objective of this implementation?
 Which set of features perform better (color vs greyscale)?
 Explain?

+    d.
+Is there any relationship between the choice of k and the time it takes to segment an image?
+If so, explain.

+    e.
+Is there a relationship between compute time and the number of image attributes (1d for grey scale vs. 3d for color)?
+If so, explain.

 -------------